-Since joining CCS in 2013, Elizabeth has partnered with institutions to plan and implement large-scale fundraising campaigns with revenue goals ranging from $5 million to over $1 billion.
-In this role, she provides counsel on strategic planning, major gifts fundraising, and board engagement.
-She has directed campaign feasibility studies, served in interim development roles, and managed annual campaigns and special fundraising events.
+Elizabeth is a thought leader in philanthropy and expert in nonprofit fundraising.
+Since joining CCS in 2013, she has partnered with institutions to plan and implement multi-million-to-billion-dollar campaigns.
+Elizabeth provides counsel on strategic planning, major gifts fundraising, and board engagements; leads campaign planning (feasibility) studies and has conducted nearly 400 stakeholder interviews with U.S. philanthropists; and has served in interim development roles where she managed client teams, annual campaigns, and special fundraising events.

-Elizabeth is an Instructor at the University of Pennsylvania, where she teaches “Fundraising & Philanthropy: The Donor Journey” to graduate students in the Nonprofit Leadership Program.
-She serves on the board of the Nonprofit Leadership Program Alumni Association, and in 2020, she was inducted into the School of Social Policy and Practice Alumni Hall of Fame for her work with mission-driven organizations.
+Since 2019, Elizabeth has taught the course, “Fundraising & Philanthropy: The Donor Journey” at the University of Pennsylvania to graduate students in the Nonprofit Leadership Program.
+She serves on the School of Social Policy and Practice (SP2) Dean’s Alumni Advisory Board, and in 2020, she was inducted into the SP2 Alumni Hall of Fame for her work with mission-driven organizations.

 Select client Partners